 These are some of the ways that you can reduce your commute.
 Even if you can only shave off a few minutes per day, it does add up over time.
 Regardless of how much time you spend commuting, having dependable car insurance is important.
 You never know what happens during your commute, and good car insurance ensures you are prepared and covered.

 Commute time is the amount of time needed to travel back and forth to work.
 The less you drive, the lower your Ontario car insurance can be!
-Keep in mind most insurers will include the time it takes you to drive to public transit as commuting.
+Keep in mind that most insurers will include the time it takes you to drive to public transit as commuting.

 Commuting time is generally not considered work time for most employers.
 Some companies may have a commuting policy which would cover driving to and from one place in a work day.

 When you spend less time commuting and sitting in traffic, you can benefit from paying less for your policy.
 You can also take advantage of customizing your plan with CAA MyPace.
-Whether you are driving a long distance to work, or you’re opting to incorporate walking or biking, be sure to let your insurer know – they can make sure you are taking advantage of all the possible insurance discounts.
+Whether you are driving a long distance to work or you’re opting to incorporate walking or biking, be sure to let your insurer know – they can make sure you are taking advantage of all the possible insurance discounts.